12 Things That Could Get You Banned from a Plane

 Getting banned from flying altogether is pretty rare, in the United States at least.
 “Passengers are seldom banned from flying in the USA,” explains Daniel Burnham, flight expert for Scott’s Cheap Flights.
 Likewise, he says, it’s also fairly rare to be banned just from a certain airline: “Lifetime bans on flying a particular airline are uncommon, but airlines are well within their legal rights to do so under most circumstances.”
 Different airlines have different lists of things that could get passengers blacklisted from that carrier.

 As for getting kicked off an individual flight, that’s a whole different story.
 “Most cases of kicking someone off of an individual flight boil down to a disagreement with cabin crew,” Burnham explains.
 “By buying a plane ticket, each passenger is agreeing to abide by the airline’s conditions of carriage that grant airline employees (and particularly flight attendants) broad latitude to deny transport to unruly or abusive passengers.”
 And this does happen fairly often, what with the tens of thousands of flights taking off every day in the United States alone.
 Sometimes, the unruly passengers do get banned from the airline altogether; other times, it’s just a close call and they still get to make their flight.
 Either way, it’s bound to be an interesting experience for the other people on board that makes a funny story to tell once you’ve arrived comfortably in your destination.
 Some of these specific instances are famous and made big news; others are true accounts from real passengers.
+And, of course, the rules are always changing—make sure you’re aware of these air travel rules for flying during the pandemic.

 Being a bad (like, really bad) sport about your neighbor